-If the lower or upper frenula is unusually short or thick and restricting the tongue or upper lip, Dr. Smith can correct this condition with a simple procedure called a frenectomy.
+If the lower or upper frenula is unusually short or thick and restricting the tongue or upper lip, Dr. Smith and Dr. Stern can correct this condition with a simple procedure called a frenectomy.

 TONGUE OR LIP TIE